The rise and fall of ancient Athens

 Democratic political structures

-Free adult male citizens could participate in democracy in as part of three main political bodies: the Assembly (also known as the ecclesia), the Council (also known as the boule), or the law courts.
+Free adult male citizens could participate in democracy as part of three main political bodies: the Assembly (also known as the ecclesia), the Council (also known as the boule), or the law courts.

 The Assembly was the most important group in the city.
 Every citizen was able to participate in proposing new laws and to vote on their implementation.